 Eleven years shedding skin

-drinking deep from the well
+drinking deep from the well of rough training.

 Intimate with territories of heart-mind